RamiKrispin/awesome-ds-setting/README.md

 ### Install UV

-UV is an extremely fast Python package and project manager, written in Rust.
-Installing UV is straightforward and I recommend checking the project [documentation](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_1).
+UV is an extremely fast Python package and project manager written in Rust.
+Installing UV is straightforward, and I recommend checking the project [documentation](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_1).

 On Mac and Linux, you can use `curl`:
 ```shell